 Musicians aged about 8-11 (the age range is flexible) are welcome to apply for a place on this residential camp.
 Our small size and friendly setting enable us to encourage musical development in each child, through orchestral and ensemble playing with the help of specialist instrumental coaching.

-Set in the beautiful green hills and red earth of North Oxfordshire, children camp in tents, and spend their time outdoors and playing music with new friends.
-It is the perfect setting for children to grow in confidence: not just musically, but socially, and, with swimming pool, tennis court and acres of green fields at their fingertips, it is a fantastic summer adventure!
+This year we are moving to an absolutely perfect new venue set in a beautiful part of the Cotswolds, near to Moreton-in-Marsh.
+(This is about 20 minutes west of Priory Farm).
+Children will still camp in tents, and spend much of their time outdoors, playing music and having fun with new friends.
+PFMC is the perfect setting for children to grow in confidence: not just musically, but socially, and, with a wonderful swimming lake (complete with its own little island), a tennis court, a purpose built adventure playground, and acres of green fields, it is a fantastic summer adventure!

 Not at all!
 Lunch is followed each day by 2 hours of free play.
 Children can swim and play tennis, plus there are the opportunities to have a go at rugby, frisbee, football and rounders.
-A woodland picnic, a camp-fire and a barbecue party are three other highlights of the week.
+A picnic, camp-fire, ceilidh and disco are highlights of the week.
 If it rains we have plenty of fun and creative indoor activities to do, like table-tennis, story-reading, arts and crafts, and loads of games.

-Families are encouraged (but not required) to bring along tents, and the children share with one another (not necessarily in their own tent).
+Families are encouraged (but not required) to bring along tents, and the children camp in carefully chosen groups.
 No-one camps alone!